Dennis Edlund

 Dennis Edlund (born 24 September 1965) is a Swedish professional golfer.

+Career

-Edlund was born in Strängnäs and turned professional in 1988.
+In 1965, Edlund was born in Strängnäs.

+Edlund turned professional in 1988.
 He played on the European Tour and its official development tour, the Challenge Tour, between 1990 and 2003.
 He won five times on the Challenge Tour, including twice in 1996, when he won the English Challenge Tour Championship and Rolex Trophy Pro-Am on his way to second place on the tour's end of season rankings.
 His best finishes on the European Tour were as runner-up at both the 1997 Alamo English Open and the 1998 Standard Life Loch Lomond.